The FCELH has a small publication programme the aim of which is to make high quality research available to anyone.

 … or write to:

-Publication Sales FCELH, Dove Cottage, Thorpe, Ashbourne, DE6 2AW
+Publication Sales FCELH, Hollow Croft, Church Lane, Thorpe, Ashbourne, DE6 2AW

 enclosing a cheque payable to Friends of the Centre for English Local History.